On this page:

-If you want to create a duplicate of the recipe in the same account, go to the all recipes main page and under "Actions", press "Duplicate".
+If you want to create a duplicate of the strategy in the same account, go to the all Strategies main page, and under "Actions", press "Duplicate".

-However, if you were looking to use the recipe across accounts, you would have to convert it into a Global Recipe, making it available across all your accounts without the need to copy it onto each one manually.
+However, if you were looking to use the strategy across accounts, you would have to convert it into a Global Strategy, making it available across all your accounts without the need to copy it onto each one manually.

-You can convert a recipe to a global recipe on the recipe pages, by modifying it through the right-side actions, and use the same action button to revert it back to an account-specific recipe as well.
+You can convert a strategy to a global strategy on the strategy pages, by modifying it through the right-side actions and using the same action button to revert it back to an account-specific strategy as well.